seud0nym/tch-gui-unhide/README.md

 ./tch-gui-unhide-TG800vac-17.2.0284 <options>
 ```
 The scripts accept the following options:
-- -h hostname
-    - Allows you to specify an alternate hostname.
-The default is determined by the hardware variant (i.e. either **DJA0231** or **TG800vac**).
-- -d domain
-    - Allows you to specify an alternate domain.
-The default is **gateway**.
 - -t theme
     - By default, the script will apply a **light** theme.
 You may specify **night** to apply the dark theme.
 Specifying anything other than **night** will cause the light theme to be applied.
 - -y